 He was speaking specifically about veterans transitioning from military duty to the civilian workforce, but he was also talking about businesses in general.
 Changes are necessary and businesses need to develop a better understanding of what veterans require as they not only look for gainful employment but, also, what they might need when they do get hired.

-A challenge that many employers face is knowing where to find and recruit veteran talent.
-While there are military-sponsored job fairs specifically targeted at helping military members transition to the civilian workforce, these can be cost-prohibitive, especially for small businesses on a budget.
+Veteran recruitment can be a challenge that many employers face when it comes to finding and recruiting veteran talent.
+While there are military-sponsored job fairs specifically targeted at helping military members transition to the civilian workforce, these can be cost-prohibitive, especially for small businesses.
 That said, there are ways to actively search for veterans and military spouses.
-You may want to consider taking advantage of online resources, job boards, and hiring fairs that can be both useful and cost-effective.
+You may want to consider taking advantage of online resources, job boards and hiring fairs that can be both useful and cost-effective.

 Michael McDermott, a consultant for the Blackstone Group, who also does training classes on military bases, said the list is long to mine military veteran talent, including the Department of Labor’s American Job Centers and its Hire Veterans Medallion program, as well as the U.S. Chamber of Commerce’s Hiring Our Heroes program.
 There are other sources, as well, including the Wounded Warriors Project and colleges and universities.

 Since one of the barriers to hiring military veterans is that they don’t always know where to look or are hesitant to ask for help, McDermott suggested attending holiday recognition events and activities such as parades and gatherings at V.F.W. posts.

 Use Social Media to Recruit Veterans